studioraga/BlinkLed/README.md

 Steps:

-1) Create a new android project.
+Step 1: Create a new android project.

-2) Get the board schematics and hardware connection right.
+Step 2: Get the board schematics and hardware connection right.

-3) Grab the sample-simplepio as the starting point and refer the aplication file of blink.
+Step 3: Grab the sample-simplepio as the starting point and refer the aplication file of blink.

-4) Main Activity file is BlinkLedActivity.java where firebase Listner is implemented.
+Step 4: Main Activity file is BlinkLedActivity.java where firebase Listner is implemented.

-5) BoardDefaults.java is associated with SoC board in reference used and it GPIO pin configured.
+Step 5: BoardDefaults.java is associated with SoC board in reference used and it GPIO pin configured.

-6) Modify these following files to suite your build correct:
+Step 6: Modify these following files to suite your build correct:

-7) Project-level build.gradle (<project>/build.gradle):
+Step 7: Project-level build.gradle (<project>/build.gradle):

   buildscript {
   dependencies {